karmaniverous/stan-cli/.stan/system/stan.todo.md

 - Build guard — fail build on new circular dependencies
   - Added a simple CI guard in rollup.config.ts: onwarn now throws on Rollup CIRCULAR_DEPENDENCY warnings that do not originate from node_modules.
   - Known third‑party cycles (e.g., zod in node_modules) remain allowed; project‑local cycles now fail the build to prevent regressions.

+- Cancellation stabilization — follow‑through
+  - Verified the cancellation matrix across live/no‑live × mode × signal × archive; archives are skipped on cancel and exit code is non‑zero.
+  - Added a tiny CI‑only POSIX increase to the secondary late‑cancel settle window to absorb very‑late signals without impacting local runs.